How to Choose the Correct Urn Size

 The amount of cremains can be hard to determine because of many variables such as skeletal size, how long the cremains are in the cremation chamber, and the amount of processing that is done to the cremains.
 This is why the crematoriums are the best ones to know what size urn you need because only they know the amount of cremains that are produced using their processes.

-There is a standard for adult urns.
+There is a standard size for adult urns.
 We tend to follow the guidelines set by the Cremation Association for North America (CANA).
-Their standard for an adult urn is 200 cubic inches.
-In many cases, this can be off by 10-20% in either direction depending on many factors.
-The industry standard for rough estimates is 1 cubic inch of cremains for every 1 pound of healthy body weight.
+Their standard size for an adult urn is 200 cubic inches.
+In many cases, this can be off by 10-20% in either direction depending on many factors including skeletal frame, height, weight, and the cremation process used.
+The industry standard for rough estimates is 1 cubic inch of cremains for every 1 pound of healthy body weight, not the weight when a person passes.
 This industry standard should only be used as an approximate size required.

 We cannot be held responsible for anyone that uses this method alone for determining the size of cremation urn needed.
 Only the crematory can know the amount of cremains being returned to the family.
 We recommend that if you plan to keep all of the cremains, you purchase an urn larger in size than you are told you need to make sure you have enough room.